Zaczero/CBBI/README.md

 ### GLASSNODE_API_KEY

 Defines an API key to be used during GlassNode fallback requests.
-If unset or empty, a cache fallback will be used instead (free CBBI.info API).
+If unset or empty, a cache fallback will be used instead (via CBBI.info).

 ## Footer